The Lively Assemble

 Partners and contributors

-University of the Arts London, Prague Quadrennial, Andrew Filmer, SoAP Maastricht, Theresa Nelson, Viktoria Mazeris, Catalina Diaconescu, Timna Krenn, Jingyi Ye, Xinran Meng, Sophia New, Breg Horemans and Gert-Jan Stam.
+University of the Arts London, Prague Quadrennial, Andrew Filmer, SoAP Maastricht, Theresa Nelson, Victoria Mazeris, Catalina Diaconescu, Timna Kren, Jingyi Ye, Xinran Meng (Paupau), Sophia New, Breg Horemans, Gert-Jan Stam